 First, real estate titles are not like automobile titles in that the automobile title is held by the bank until the loan is paid.
 In order to make public notification that you have paid your mortgage off, you need to bring the original Discharge of Mortgage provided by the bank to the registry of deeds along with either cash or a check in the amount of $75.00.
 The Registry will record the Discharge and return it to you.
 If you have Registered Land the Discharge will remain at the Registry of Deeds but you will receive (free of charge) a certified copy of the Discharge after recording.

-No, unfortunately, Plot Plans are usually not recorded.
-But in many cases, the Registry of Deeds has a copy of your Plan of Land.
+No, unfortunately, Plot Plans are not recorded.
+In many cases, the Registry of Deeds has a copy of your Plan of Land.
 The Difference is a Plot Plan is specific to your house and shows your foundation with dimensions and set-backs.
 A Plan of Land usually shows many lots without foundations.

 Generally, putting a “lien” on someone’s property requires that you file a lawsuit and get a Writ of Attachment or an Execution issued by a Court, which you would have recorded at the Registry of Deeds by the Sheriff’s Office.
 If the money is owed to you as payment for goods and services performed on a building or real estate, you may be able to create a “mechanic’s lien”.
 The procedure for doing this is set out in Massachusetts General Laws Chapter 254.
 The “mechanics lien” law has some strict procedural deadlines, so read it carefully.
 Registry personnel cannot help you with this so you are advised to seek the help of an attorney.